 Secondary data is the data that have been already collected for another purpose but has some relevance to your research needs.
 In addition, the data is collected by someone else instead of the researcher himself.

 Secondary data sources provide valuable interpretations and analysis based on primary sources.
-They may explain in details primary sources and often uses them to support a specific thesis or a point of view.
+They may explain in detail primary sources and often uses them to support a specific thesis or a point of view.

 Most common examples of secondary data sources are: